List of Monogatari novels: Second Season

+Final Season

+Box sets

+In addition to being sold as individual volumes, the English novels have been combined into box sets with additional original artwork by VOFAN.

 Audiobook

 The English audiobook version of Kizumonogatari was released on May 25, 2016 by Bang Zoom!
 Entertainment with narration done by Keith Silverstein, Eric Kimerer, and Cristina Vee.
 The audiobook for Nekomonogatari (White) was released on April 9, 2019 with narration done by Cristina Vee, Eric Kimerer, and Erica Mendez.
 The audiobook for the three volumes of Bakemonogatari were released on March 24, 2020 with narration done by Eric Kimerer, Cristina Vee, Erica Mendez, and Keith Silverstein.

-The Japanese audiobook versions of the entire series have starting release by Kodansha via Audible since February 17, 2021.
+The Japanese audiobook version of the entire series began release by Kodansha via Audible on February 17, 2021.
 Each novel features narration by the voice actors/actresses of the anime adaptation.
-One novel will be released each month until June 16, 2023 with the second volume of Shinomonogatari.
+It released one novel each month until June 16, 2023, with the second volume of Shinomonogatari.

 List of short short stories

+Mijikanamonogatari

+Kodansha revealed that "Short Story" or "Short Stories" (Mijikanamonogatari) was scheduled to be released July 3, 2024 (ISBN 978-4-06-536177-1).
+The book contains 39 short stories, 33 of which were previously released and 6 new stories.
+On June 12, 2024, Kodansha announced that the book would be delayed after it was discovered that a story that should have been included was inadvertently left out.
+The publication date was later confirmed to be September 11, 2024.